Why should you bother making yogurt at home? Well, homemade yogurt is ridiculously good, ridiculously cheap, and not very complicated to make.

-My cast-iron stockpot will break if I put it into a sink full of cold water, so at this point I pour the milk into the pot I used to sterilize the jars.
+A hot cast-iron stockpot can break if you put it into a sink full of cold water, so at this point I pour the milk into the pot I used to sterilize the jars.

 Once the milk drops to 120 degrees, it’s time to add the starter.
 The starter is just previously cultured yogurt, which will spread the yogurt cultures all through your gallon of milk, turning it into yogurt.
 If this is your first time making yogurt, you’ll want to use 6-8 ounces of plain (or vanilla) yogurt.
 If you’ve already got jars of homemade yogurt in the fridge, though, you can use a cup of that as your starter.

 If you need to purchase a starter, I can heartily recommend Yoplait or Dannon.
 Other brands of store-brands might be iffy, though.
 I used an off-brand cup as a starter once and my yogurt didn’t turn out at all.
 Better to be safe than sorry, I say, so pony up the extra $.25 and buy a name-brand cup.